Convex Hulls of Random Order Types: Hemisets: relating affine and projective order types

-To understand how affine order types relate to projective order types, an important idea is that the symmetries of a projective point set $P$ act on the hemisets of $P$ and on the affine hemisets of $P$, see Corollary\,\ref{c:act} below.
-We first need a basic lemma.\footnote{The lemma basically states, that if the points on $\SS^2$ are considered as vectors in $\RR^3$, then orientation preserving bijections map sets of convexly dependent vectors to sets of convexly dependent vectors.}
+The rest of this section is devoted to the proof of Proposition~\ref{p:act}.
+We start with a basic lemma.\footnote{The lemma basically states that if the points on $\SS^2$ are considered as vectors in $\RR^3$, then orientation preserving bijections map sets of convexly dependent vectors to sets of convexly dependent vectors.}

-\begin{lemma} Let $g: S \to S'$ be an orientation preserving bijection between two subsets $S$ and $S'$ of the sphere, with $S$ not contained in a great circle. \begin{EnumRom} \item If $\{p,-p\}$ is a pair of antipodal points in $S$, then $g(-p)=-g(p)$. \item If $X$ is a set of four points in $S$ spanning a tetrahedron (in $\RR^3$) containing $\mathbf{0}$ in its interior, then the tetrahedron spanned by $g(X)$ contains $\mathbf{0}$ in its interior. \end{EnumRom} \end{lemma} \begin{MyProof} \ref{i:iEmbracingPreservation} If $g(-p)$ and $g(p)$ are not antipodal, then they span a unique great circle $\gC$.
-For $r \in S$ we have $0 = \sgn(p,-p,g^{-1}(r)) = \sgn\pth{g(p),g(-p),r}$, \ie all points in $S$ lie on $\gC$, contrary to our assumption.
+\begin{lemma} Let $g: S \to S'$ be an orientation preserving bijection between two subsets $S$ and $S'$ of the sphere, with $S$ not contained in a great circle. \begin{EnumRom} \item If $\{p,-p\}$ is a pair of antipodal points in $S$, then $g(-p)=-g(p)$. \item If $X$ is a set of points in $S$ whose convex hull (in $\RR^3$) contains $\mathbf{0}$ in its interior, then the convex hull of $g(X)$ contains $\mathbf{0}$ in its interior. \end{EnumRom} \end{lemma} \begin{MyProof} \ref{i:iEmbracingPreservation} We have $g(-p)\neq g(p)$ since $g$ is bijective.
+If $g(-p)$ and $g(p)$ are not antipodal, then they span a unique great circle $\gC$.
+For $r \in S'$ we have $0 = \sgn(p,-p,g^{-1}(r)) = \sgn\pth{g(p),g(-p),r}$, \ie all points in $S'$ lie on $\gC$, and therefore all points in $S$ lie on a great circle, contrary to our assumption.

-\ref{i:iiEmbracingPreservation} The tetrahedron spanned by $X$ contains $\mathbf{0}$ in its interior if and only if for any two points $p$ and $q$ in $X$, the plane spanned by $p$, $q$, and $\mathbf{0}$ has the two remaining points $r'$ and $r''$ in $X$ on opposite sides, \ie $0 \neq \sgn(p,q,r') = - \sgn(p,q,r'')$.
-Clearly, this property is preserved by an orientation preserving bijection. \end{MyProof}
+\ref{i:iiEmbracingPreservation} The convex hull of $X$ contains $\mathbf{0}$ in its interior if and only if there exists a pair of \emph{non-antipodal} points in $X$ and for any two non-antipodal points $p$ and $q$ in $X$, the plane spanned by $p$, $q$, and $\mathbf{0}$ has points $r'$ and $r''$ in $X$ on opposite sides, \ie $0 \neq \sgn(p,q,r') = - \sgn(p,q,r'')$.
+Clearly, also with \ref{i:iEmbracingPreservation}, this property is preserved by an orientation preserving bijection. \end{MyProof}

 This readily gives a more local characterization of (affine) hemisets: